rticommunity/rticonnextdds-getting-started/3_keys_instances/cs/README.md

 This code follows the "Introduction to Keys and Instances" chapter of the [RTI Connext DDS Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/getting_started/index.html).
-Currently that guide walks you through the C++ examples, but you can follow it to understand the example and the DDS concepts it describes.
+Currently that guide walks you through the C++ examples, but you can follow it to understand what the example does and the DDS concepts it demonstrates.

 ## Setup
 This example requires a *Connext DDS* installation to run the *RTI Code Generator (rtiddsgen)* (see next section).
 The *RTI Connext DDS C# API Preview* library is